redislabs-training/slides-as-code-setup/README.md

 When a team member (or your future self) clones your presentation all they have to do (assuming they have slides-as-code installed) is run `/path/to/rls.sh init` and the template files will be puled, along with the correct version of the docker image (defined in the `package.info file).

+#### Updating a presentation to a new version (using new template files)
+Update the `package.info` file to the desired version and run `/path/to/rls.sh init`.
+This command will overwrite all template files and images, but will leave out your images and any custom styles you created in `template/custom.scss`.

 ### Serve your presentation
 You can edit the `presentation.md` with your changes and see the result in the browser.